cabooster/SRDTrans/README.md

 ### 1. Prepare the data

-You can use your own data or download one of the demo data (.tif file).
-The raw low-SNR data should be put into `./datasets/noisy/`.
+You can use your own data or download one of the demo data below (.tif file).
+The raw low-SNR files should be put into `./datasets/noisy/`.

 ### 🎨 Datasets